raphaelleroffo/raphaelle-roffo.github.io/presentations/index.md

----
-layout: page
-title: Public speaking and publications
+# Public speaking and publications
----

 I really enjoy teaching and sharing learnings with specialist and non-specialist audiences alike; it certainly is a different exercise and challenge !

 &nbsp;
 ## Public speaking

 ### Dealing with Geospatial data, DataKind UK